luoyi-hi/FaST/README.md

 The trained parameters for other datasets will be released to a publicly accessible cloud drive after the paper is accepted, ensuring full reproducibility.

-To reproduce the results on the SD dataset, please execute the following commands in the `main-master` directory:
+To reproduce the results on the SD dataset, please execute the following commands:

 ``` shell